First Argument Paper Prompt:

-TO CITE A STATISTICAL TABLE: Scroll to the bottom of the page, and you'll see citations in APA and MLA style.
+TO CITE A STATISTICAL TABLE: Scroll to the bottom of the page that the statistical table is on, and you'll see citations in APA and MLA style.

 Activists are often affiliated with activist organizations - to limit your Googling to organizational sites, try something like below:

 REMEMBER: You should evaluate the credibility of what anyone is saying, whether they are a scholar or an activist - From where/whom are they getting their information?
 Are they citing their sources?
 Does their personal bias impact the credibility of what they are saying?

 Because anyone can add or change content, there is an inherent lack of reliability and stability to Wikipedia.
 Even the founder of Wikipedia has stressed that Wikipedia may not be suitable for academic uses, saying, "It is pretty good, but you have to be careful with it.
 It's good enough knowledge, depending on what your purpose is."

 How might I use Wikipedia for this research assignment, since I can't cite it specifically as a source?

 (1) get some background and familiarize yourself with a topic, and also

 (2) find the sources they cited - all Wikipedia articles end with References and/or Further Readings sections that point you to additional sources.
 These often include more authoritative sources like books and journal articles that you can find in the library or online.
 This can be a great way to start identifying sources for your paper.

 *Help on how to find articles listed in Wikipedia references.*